 Substantial effort has been put into keeping the park clean in recent years.
 If you want to take plastic items into the park, you'll need to pay a refundable 50-100 rupee security deposit at the entrance.
 Bags are usually searched by park officials at the entrance.
 Curiously, plastic bottled water is widely available for sale inside the park.

-Plan to arrive at the park early in the morning, otherwise your visit will be hampered by the park's facilities shutting down for up to 2 hours over lunch.
+Plan to arrive at the park early in the morning, otherwise your visit will be hampered by the park's facilities shutting down for up to two hours over lunch.
 This includes the shuttle bus to the Kanheri Buddhist Caves.

 The magnificent Kanheri caves are worth a visit on their own.
 There are 109 of them in various sizes, scattered over a hilltop and hand-carved out of volcanic rock.
 The largest has a deep chamber for worship and towering sculptures of Buddha.